arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ## First Use Of Your Portenta Max Carrier
 ### Stack The Carrier

 The Portenta Max Carrier design allows to stack the Portenta board with ease.
-The following figure shows how the Portenta boards pairs via the High-Density connectors.
+The following figure shows how the Portenta boards pair via the High-Density connectors.

 ![Portenta board stack](assets/x8-mount.png)